Magnon spin photogalvanic effect induced by Aharonov-Casher phase: Introduction

 Spin transport plays a central role in the field of spintronics \cite{RevModPhys.76.323, bader2010spintronics}.
 Currently there are significant interests to explore the magnons in magnetic materials.
 The magnons, as collective spin excitations of magnetically ordered materials, are electrically neutral bosonic quasiparticles.
 The transport of magnons obviates Joule heating at a fundamental level, and thus magnons are regarded as the candidate in pursuing the next-generation spintronics \cite{chumak2015magnon, RevModPhys.90.015005}.
 For this purpose, a deeper understanding of the properties of magnons and the precise manipulation of magnons are urgently called for.
-Much progress has been made in studying the thermal control on magnons \cite{PhysRevB.81.214418, PhysRevB.89.014416, PhysRevLett.115.266601, PhysRevLett.116.097204, PhysRevLett.104.066403, onose2010observation, PhysRevLett.106.197202, PhysRevLett.117.217202, PhysRevLett.117.217203, PhysRevB.96.134425, PhysRevResearch.2.013079, PhysRevLett.115.216806, du2021nonlinear, PhysRevB.106.035148, PhysRevResearch.4.013186}.
+However, due to the electrical neutrality of magnons, their coupling to the external electric field is less considered.
+Therefore, much progress has been made in studying the thermal control on magnons \cite{PhysRevLett.115.266601, PhysRevLett.116.097204, PhysRevLett.104.066403, onose2010observation, PhysRevLett.106.197202, PhysRevLett.117.217202, PhysRevLett.117.217203, PhysRevResearch.2.013079}.
+However, the thermal control is not easily accurately controlled and sometimes even cumbersome.